 Compact all levels well

-Make sure that each level of your road (base, subbase, and surface material) is property compacted.
+Make sure that each level of your road (base, subbase, and surface material) is properly compacted.

 Otherwise, water or air may enter the road and cause it to fail.